scorestack/scorestack/.github/ISSUE_TEMPLATE/improvement_request.md

 ---

-**What would you like ScoreStack to do better?**
+**What would you like Scorestack to do better?**
-A clear and concise description of what you think ScoreStack needs to improve on.
+A clear and concise description of what you think Scorestack needs to improve on.

 **Do you have any ideas of how that could be improved?**
-Any ideas about how ScoreStack could implement the requested improvement.
+Any ideas about how Scorestack could implement the requested improvement.